Step-by-Step Instructions for Choosing a Faction, Race, and Class for Your Character

-Welcome to part two of this ultimate guide for players new to World of Warcraft in 2021.
-If you missed part 1 and would like to learn more about how it costs to play WoW, how to set up an account, or how to select a realm check it out now: Ultimate Guide for New World of Warcraft (WoW) Players 2021.
-In this guide, we will help you get started on creating your character in World of Warcraft.
+Welcome to part two of this ultimate guide for players new to World of Warcraft.
+If you missed part 1 and would like to learn more about how it costs to play WoW, how to set up an account, or how to select a realm, check it out now: Ultimate Guide for New World of Warcraft (WoW) Players.
+In this guide, I want to help you create your character in World of Warcraft.

 Choosing a Faction